The network cannot provide the requested access information.

 The call was routed through an intermediate network that does not serve the destination address.

-The ISDN exchange is asked to route the call through an unrecognised intermediate network.
+The ISDN exchange is asked to route the call through an unrecognized intermediate network.

 The connection cannot be completed because the destination doesn’t not respond to the call.